Discussing the Pros and Cons of HRT With Dr. Alyssa Dweck

-What is Hormone Replacement Therapy for Menopause?
+What is HRT for Menopause?

 “Some women, including those who have had a hysterectomy, don’t need to worry about uterine cancer prevention, and may use estrogen alone.
 This is known as estrogen replacement therapy (ERT),” she adds.